huggingface/transformers/examples/research_projects/jax-projects/README.md

 To help each team successfully finish their project, we have organized talks by leading scientists and engineers from Google, Hugging Face, and the open-source NLP & CV community.
 The talks will take place before the community week from June 30th to July 2nd.
 Make sure to attend the talks to get the most out of your participation!
 Check out the [Talks](#talks) section to get an overview of the talks, including the speaker and the time of the talk.

-Each team is then given free access to a TPUv3-8 VM from July 7th to July 14th.
+Each team is then given **free access to a TPUv3-8 VM** from July 7th to July 14th.
 In addition, we will provide training examples in JAX/Flax for a variety of NLP and Vision models to kick-start your project.
-During the week, we make sure to answer any questions you might have about JAX/Flax and Transformers.
-We will try to help each team as much as possible to complete their project!
+During the week, we'll make sure to answer any questions you might have about JAX/Flax and Transformers and help each team as much as possible to complete their project!

-At the end of the community week, each team can submit a demo of their project.
+At the end of the community week, each team should submit a demo of their project.
 All demonstrations will be evaluated by a jury and the top-3 demos will be awarded a prize.
 Check out the [How to submit a demo](#how-to-submit-a-demo) section for more information and suggestions on how to submit your project.

 ## Important dates

-**23.06.** Official announcement of the community week.
+- **23.06.** Official announcement of the community week.
 Make sure to sign-up in [this google form](https://forms.gle/tVGPhjKXyEsSgUcs8).
-**23.06. - 30.06.** Participants will be added to an internal Slack channel.
+- **23.06. - 30.06.** Participants will be added to an internal Slack channel.
 Project ideas can be proposed here and groups of 3-5 are formed.
 Read this document for more information.
-**30.06.** Release of all relevant training scripts in JAX/Flax as well as other documents on how to set up a TPU, how to use the training scripts, how to submit a demo, tips & tricks for JAX/Flax, tips & tricks for efficient use of the   hub.
+- **30.06.** Release of all relevant training scripts in JAX/Flax as well as other documents on how to set up a TPU, how to use the training scripts, how to submit a demo, tips & tricks for JAX/Flax, tips & tricks for efficient use of the   hub.
-**30.06. - 2.07.** Talks about JAX/Flax, TPU, Transformers, Computer Vision & NLP will be held.
+- **30.06. - 2.07.** Talks about JAX/Flax, TPU, Transformers, Computer Vision & NLP will be held.
-**7.07.** Start of the community week!
+- **7.07.** Start of the community week!
 Access to TPUv3-8 will be given to each team.
-**7.07. - 14.07.** The Hugging Face & JAX/Flax & Cloud team will be available for any questions, problems the teams might run into.
+- **7.07. - 14.07.** The Hugging Face & JAX/Flax & Cloud team will be available for any questions, problems the teams might run into.
-**15.07.** Access to TPU is deactivated and community week officially ends.
+- **15.07.** Access to TPU is deactivated and community week officially ends.
-**16.07.** Deadline for each team to submit a demo.
+- **16.07.** Deadline for each team to submit a demo.

 ## Communication

-All important communication will take place in an internal Slack channel, called `#flax-jax-community-week`.
-Important announcements of the Hugging Face, Flax/JAX, and Google Cloud team will be posted there.
-Such announcements include general information about the community week (Dates, Rules, ...), release of relevant training scripts (Flax/JAX example scripts for NLP and Vision), release of other important documents (How to access the TPU), ...
-The Slack channel will also be the central place for participants to post about their results, share their learning experiences, ask questions, etc...

 All important communication will take place in an internal Slack channel, called `#flax-jax-community-week`.
 Important announcements of the Hugging Face, Flax/JAX, and Google Cloud team will be posted there.